kristinemlarson/gnssrefl/README.md

 method works.
 And we need these models to be in python.

 * I would like to add a significant wave height calculation to this code.
-If you have such code that works on fitting the detrended SNR data, please consider contributing it.
+If you have such code that works on fitting the spectrum computed with detrended SNR data, please consider contributing it.

-* If you have a better refraction correction, please provide it to us in python.
+* If you have a better refraction correction than we are using, please provide it to us as a function in python.

 * Write up a new [use case](https://github.com/kristinemlarson/gnssrefl/blob/master/tests/first_drivethru.md).

 * Investigate surface related biases for polar tide gauge calculations (ice vs water).

 * We have contributors for allowing the NMEA format.
 We currently need to translate to Fortran to improve the speed.

+* I have ported NOCtide.m and will add it here when I get a chance.

 </ol>